elastic/kibana/packages/core/doc-links/core-doc-links-server/README.md

 This package contains the public types for Core's server-side docLinks service.

-The server-side doc links service is accessible from `coreContext`.
+The server-side doc links service is accessible from `coreStart`.